irsa-ashraf/Eating-Habits-of-New-Yorkers/README.md

 # Eating-Habits-of-New-Yorkers

 The final project was done using data from Yelp and is an analysis of restaurants (categories, prices, ratings) in New York.
-Webpage to the final project can be found here
+Interactive webpage to the final project can be found here

 https://irsa-ashraf.github.io/CAPP30239_FA22/Final_Project/all_graphs.html